 Investofy – This is a recent project by Sh.
 Joe Bradford, an Islamic finance expert, and offers Sharia compliant trade alert service for a monthly fee.
 So they don’t invest anything on your behalf.
 They just tell you what type of stocks are Sharia compliant and what types are not.

-Sharia Portfolio – They require at least $100k to be able to invest with them according one of their representatives that I spoke with at an event.
+Sharia Portfolio – They require at least $100k to be able to invest with them according to one of their representatives that I spoke with at an event.

 Ameen Housing – This is not a stock investment but I’m including it here because it is a Shariah compliant investment option for Muslims.
 Basically, they own properties from which they collect rent.
 Rental income from homes and any appreciation of property value is distributed as dividends among the investors.

 As you can see from the above, stock picking requires a lot of research and work.
 It is not an easy task.
 At the end of the day, the market is unpredictable and you cannot be certain if you will keep or lose your money.
 Even the legendary stock picking guru Warren Buffett does not recommend delving into individual stocks.
 This is why if you are thinking of doing individual stock investments, then pick well established companies, diversify your portfolio, and stick in there for the long term and not short term.
-If you don’t want the headache of doing the research, both Islamic and secular on the particular stock, then just stick to an Islamic based, low fee investment option and keep investing a certain amount monthly into those accounts.
+If you don’t want the headache of doing the research, both Islamic and secular on the particular stock, then just stick to an Islamic based, low fee investment option and keep investing a certain amount monthly into that account.
 However, if you want to delve into daily trading for the ‘love of the game’, then may Allah make it easy for you.